adap/flower/doc/source/implementing-strategies.rst

 .. note::

     The structure of this return value provides a lot of flexibility to the user.
 Since instructions are defined on a per-client basis, different instructions can be sent to each client.
-This enables custom strategies to evaluate, for example, different models on different clients, or use differnt hyperparameters on different clients (via the :code:`config` dict).
+This enables custom strategies to evaluate, for example, different models on different clients, or use different hyperparameters on different clients (via the :code:`config` dict).

 The :code:`aggregate_evaluate` method